Pelle Clement: Club career

 Clement is a youth exponent from Ajax, whom he joined in 2006 from his youth club Koninklijke HFC.
 He made his professional debut at Jong Ajax on 8 May 2015 in an Eerste Divisie game against VVV Venlo.
 He played the full game.
 His first Eredivisie match was a November 2016 match against NEC.

 On 28 June 2017, Clement moved to Reading from Ajax for an undisclosed fee, signing a three-year contract with the EFL Championship club.

 On 3 January 2019, Jaap Stam signed Clement for the second time for PEC Zwolle after only featuring for Reading once in the 2018–19 season.
 In his first game he started and registered an assist as Zwolle beat Feyenoord 3–1.

 Clement joined RKC Waalwijk on 5 August 2022, signing a one-year contract.

+On 6 May 2023, it was announced that he would be joining Sparta Rotterdam on a two-year deal on 1 July 2023 following the conclusion of his contract with Waalwijk.